Benchmarking Quantum Computers via Protocols, Comparing IBM's Heron vs IBM's Eagle: The Protocols

 \subsubsection{Bell-state transfer}

-As this protocol was defined in earlier work (reference \cite{Bench1_arxiv}) we briefly explain it here as it's results shed light on the differences between the two quantum computer series.
-We start this protocol with initializing a maximally entangled qubits pair (a bell state) on Alice's side, then she transmits the bell-state to Bob's camp on the other side of the physical circuit.
+As this protocol was defined in earlier work~\cite{Bench1_arxiv} we briefly explain it here as its results shed light on the differences between the two tested quantum computers.
+We start this protocol by initializing a maximally entangled pair of qubits (a bell state) on Alice's side, then she transmits the bell-state to Bob's camp on the other side of the physical circuit.
 Bob measures in the bell basis, the threshold for quantumness on this protocol is 0.5.
-This threshold was found by Reinhard F. Werner (reference \cite{PhysRevA.40.4277}).
+This threshold for entangled pair state transfer was inspired by the threshold for entanglement stated by the \textit{Werner States}~\cite{PhysRevA.40.4277} and is used in many cases to prove the presence of entanglement~\cite{Peters_2004, kwiat_2004, zeilinger_2012}.